chintanvyas360/media-analysis-solution/README.md

 export DIST_OUTPUT_BUCKET=my-bucket-name # bucket where customized code will reside export VERSION=my-version # version number for the customized code
 ```

+_Update(new note):_ Use the values mentioned below:
+export DIST_OUTPUT_BUCKET=solutions
+export VERSION=v2.0.2

-_Note:_ You would have to create an S3 bucket with the prefix 'my-bucket-name-<aws_region>'; aws_region is where you are testing the customized solution.
+_Note (old note):_ You would have to create an S3 bucket with the prefix 'my-bucket-name-<aws_region>'; aws_region is where you are testing the customized solution.
 Also, the assets in bucket should be publicly accessible.

 * Now build the distributable:
 ```